video-dev/video-transcoding-api/CONTRIBUTING.md

 # Contributing to video-transcoding-api

-video-transcoding-api is an open source project started by handful of developers at The New York Times and open to the entire open source community.
+video-transcoding-api is an open source project started by a handful of developers at The New York Times and open to the entire open source community.

 We really appreciate your help!